BasanDmytro/eduScrum/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details

-[//]:

 [NodeJS]: <https://nodejs.org>
 [Express]: <http://expressjs.com/>